Susan Sarandon: A True Maverick

 SELECTED FILM REVIEWS

-Susan Sarandon: A True Maverick can be ordered online at Amazon.com, Barnes & Noble and from the Wheatmark Bookstore site.
-It's also available through special order at local bookstores.
+Susan Sarandon: A True Maverick is available as a paperback or e-book at Amazon.com and through special order at local bookstores.

 Author's royalties are being donated to The Myelin Project, a research group working on cures for diseases like the one depicted in Lorenzo's Oil -- a powerful film starring Sarandon and Nick Nolte as parents who refuse to give up after doctors say there's no hope for their young son.

 (Susan Sarandon: A True Maverick received Honorable Mention in the Wild Card category at the 2007 New York Book Festival.)